 Thought you just had to test your medical device and not the packaging?
 Think again.

-ISO 11607-1 (Requirements for materials, sterile barrier systems and packaging systems) focuses on 3 main areas of test:
+Requirements for materials, sterile barrier systems and packaging systems) focuses on 3 main areas of test:

 Packaging System Performance Testing